gigernau/PCAHyperspectralClassifier/README.md

 ## References

-This work uses [DeepHyperX](https://github.com/nshaud/DeepHyperX) toolbox based on the following paper in Geoscience and Remote Sensing Magazine :
+This work uses the [DeepHyperX](https://github.com/nshaud/DeepHyperX) toolbox based on the following paper in Geoscience and Remote Sensing Magazine :
 > N. Audebert, B. Le Saux and S. Lefevre, "*Deep Learning for Classification of Hyperspectral Data: A Comparative Review*," in IEEE Geoscience and Remote Sensing Magazine, vol. 7, no. 2, pp. 159-173, June 2019.

 For the PCA, this work uses the algorithm of this paper :